foxeronthepath/snake-game/README.md

 ### Advanced Features
 - **🌙 Dark/Light Theme**: Toggle between themes with the 'T' key or theme switch
-- **🤖 Autopilot Mode**: Press 'A' to enable AI-controlled snake movement
+- **🤖 Smart Autopilot**: Press 'A' to enable AI-controlled snake movement with A* pathfinding
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile devices
 - **💾 Theme Persistence**: Your theme preference is saved in localStorage
-- **🎯 Smart AI**: Autopilot uses pathfinding algorithms to find food efficiently
+- **🎯 Intelligent AI**: Advanced autopilot uses A* algorithm for optimal pathfinding

 ### Visual Enhancements
 - **Animated Snake Head**: Directional eyes that follow the snake's movement